SS Naronic: Brief career and disappearance

 In November 1892, Captain Thompson was replaced by William Roberts, former commander of the Adriatic.
 The ship continued to operate between Liverpool and New York.
 This early career was only disturbed by one incident: on 27 November 1892, despite the good conditions for transporting the animals, Naronic arrived in Liverpool having lost 34 animals.
 On 11 February 1893, Naronic left the port of Liverpool with sixty crew members on board, including several officers and mechanics who had served on board since her entry into service.
 The ship also carried fourteen passengers, who had accompanied the cattle, back to the US as well as 2,876 tons of goods.
 As usual in this direction, the ship did not transport cattle for the crossing, but had on board two horses, as well as several cages of live pigeons and chickens.
 The ship was carrying enough coal to make a round trip.
 After leaving Liverpool, she stopped briefly at Point Lynas, Anglesey, North Wales, to put her pilot ashore before heading west into heavy seas, never to be seen again.

-Naronic had no wireless telegraph with which to send a distress call (it would be another five years before the Marconi Company opened their factory that produced the system the used to send her distress signals), so whatever problem she encountered, her crew was on their own.
-In the event of damage or shipwreck in the open sea, they could only count on luck, that is to say, the passage of a nearby ship.
+Like all ships of the time, Naronic had no wireless set or wireless operators in order to send a distress call; it would be another seven years before the Marconi International Marine Communication Company was founded and a ship would have a wireless set installed.
+(Note: The of the Norddeutscher Lloyd Line in 1900 was the first ship with a wireless while the of the Cunard Line was the first British ship to be fitted with one, in 1901.)
+Hence, in the event of damage or shipwreck in the open sea, they could only count on luck, that is to say, the passage of a nearby ship.
 The crossing of Naronic was supposed to last ten days, and no one was worried immediately, especially since delays were frequent.
 It was common for ships to lose a propeller or their machinery to break down.
 What was more, the strong storms that raged in February 1893 slowed down several ships.
 It took several weeks for the concern to begin to emerge in the US, but the White Star Line was then reassuring, recalling the high quality of the ship.
 On 1 March, the company said there was no cause for concern.
 A week later, a journalist reported new comments from the company: “They think she's afloat and have every reason to hope she's safe.
 They stress that the ship is recent, built with watertight compartments, well equipped, handled and commanded by the best officers in the Atlantic”.
-It was not until the following 13 March that the company declared: "There is now great concern about the ship".
+It was not until the following 13 March that the company declared: "There is now great concern about the ship."